|

 it was Christmas and I was duty Santa,

-I gave all the residents a handshake
+I gave all the residents

 or a peck on the cheek, as you do,